Networks-Learning/hcml-seminar-2023/README.md

 section below.
 To help with your presentation, you will do a practice presentation in front of the instructions, where they will give you feedback.

-The presentations will be scheduled for 3-4 dates during the Winter semester.
+The presentations will be scheduled on 3-4 days during the Winter semester.
 As a student, you are expected to attend all the presentations and actively engage in discussions.

 ## Available topics

-A list of available topics and list of suggested papers is available [here](https://docs.google.com/document/d/1bPQp6jWol-uM7C52_fhX2RIMBCPO9IU7pfKUluFQPMs/edit?usp=sharing).
+A list of available topics and papers is available [here](https://docs.google.com/document/d/1bPQp6jWol-uM7C52_fhX2RIMBCPO9IU7pfKUluFQPMs/edit?usp=sharing).

 ## Prerequisites

 You are expected to be familiar with the fundamentals of Machine Learning.
 Only those students who have already passed one of the fundamental Machine Learning courses during the course of their master studies will be accepted to the seminar.
-We ask you to send us your transcripts when registering.

 ## Registration